rust-lang/std-dev-guide/src/development/perf-benchmarking.md

 If `x` or the cargo benchmark harness get in the way it can be useful to extract the benchmark into a separate crate, e.g. to run it under `perf stat` or cachegrind.

-Build and link the [stage1](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html#creating-a-rustup-toolchain) compiler as rustup toolchain and then use that to build the standalone benchmark with a modified standard library.
+Build the standard library and link [stage0-sysroot](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html#creating-a-rustup-toolchain) as rustup toolchain and then use that to build the standalone benchmark with a modified standard library.

-[Currently](https://github.com/rust-lang/rust/issues/101691) there is no convenient way to invoke a stage0 toolchain with a modified standard library.
-To avoid the compiler rebuild it can be useful to not only extract the benchmark but also the code under test into a separate crate.
+If the std rebuild times are too long for fast iteration it can be useful to not only extract the benchmark but also the code under test into a separate crate.

 ## Running under perf-record